Best Grain-Free Dog Kibble in Canada (2026 Data-Driven Review)

 Dogs with food sensitivities or picky appetites often do exceptionally well on these formulas.
 The strong smell is typical of tripe-based diets, but for many dogs, that’s exactly what makes it appealing.

-We have to note that there is some amount of marketing deception here because the amount of whole fruits and vegetables they feature on their bag are after salt, which means less than 0.3% of the total formula are these ingredients.
+We have to note that there is some amount of marketing deception here because the fruits and vegetables on their panel are after salt, which means less than 0.3% of the total formula are these ingredients.
 See our Salt Divider Rule for more explanation.

 Improving Your Dog’s Diet on Grain-Free Kibble